ekoontz/dag-unify/README.md

-[Menard](https://github.com/ekoontz/menard), a Clojure library for parsing and generating natural language expressions, based on [HPSG](https://en.wikipedia.org/wiki/Head-driven_phrase_structure_grammar), is one example of such a linguistic application.
+[Menard](https://github.com/ekoontz/menard), a Clojure library for parsing and generating natural language expressions, based on [HPSG](https://en.wikipedia.org/wiki/Head-driven_phrase_structure_grammar), is one example of such a linguistic application, and uses [dag_unify](https://github.com/ekoontz/dag_unify) to do this.

 # License